pownjs/lobby/README.md

 $ pown COMMAND
 ```

+### Alternative Setup

-Otherwise, install this module locally from the root of your project:
+Install this module locally from the root of your project:

 ```sh
 $ npm install @pown/COMMAND --save